dileep-kishore/100-days-of-code/r1-log.md

 ### R1D49 - Thu Aug 30
     Converted all functions to Cython implementations.
 Next step is to profile and make it faster

+### R1D49 - Thu Sep 06
+    Profiling and timing the Cython implementation of the Gillespie algorithm